Ishan-Pandit/Ishan-Sentiment-Analysis/README.md

 # Sentiment Analysis of a WhatsApp Chat

-This repository contains my Python code for sentiment analysis of WhatsApp chats.
+Hello!
+I am Ishan Pandit (rollno: 22b2141), and this repository contains my Python code for sentiment analysis of WhatsApp chats.

 The initial part of my code focuses on preprocessing exported chat data.
 This includes handling date-time formats and identifying message authors.
 I defined functions to streamline and simplify this process, ensuring less confusion while reading the code.